dokechin/BigOne/README.md

 # NAME

-BigOne - It's new $module
+BigOne - Rank by the objects by size in photo.

 # SYNOPSIS